SchweizerischeBundesbahnen/ch.sbb.polarion.extension.cucumber/README.md

 - Cucumber features can be downloaded as .zip file according to provided criteria
 - Execution results can be imported as Test Run into Polarion

+## Quick start

+The latest version of the extension can be downloaded from the [releases page](../../releases/latest) and installed to Polarion instance without necessity to be compiled from the sources.
+The extension should be copied to `<polarion_home>/polarion/extensions/ch.sbb.polarion.extension.cucumber/eclipse/plugins` and changes will take effect after Polarion restart.
+> [!IMPORTANT]
+> Don't forget to clear `<polarion_home>/data/workspace/.config` folder after extension installation/update to make it work properly.

 ## Build

 This extension can be produced using maven: